 From here, your best weapons are ongoing improvements.
 Your strategy isn’t going to be perfect right away, but as long as you consistently measure your progress, you’ll have a way to steadily hone your approach.
 Watch to see which of your posts are most popular and which ones fall flat.
 Compare your follower-engagement rates to those of your competitors’.
 When a tactic doesn’t appear to be working, don’t spend any more time on it, and if you find one that carries a massive impact, replicate it.

-These six steps may not seem like much at first glance, but in sequence, they’re a powerful and reliable way to analyze, approach and ultimately overcome, virtually, any competitor that threatens you on social media.
+These six steps may not seem like much at first glance, but in sequence, they’re a powerful and reliable way to analyze, approach and ultimately overcome, virtually, Dominate Competitors that threatens you on social media.

-The process won’t happen overnight, and it will take some creative legwork to make everything connect, but if you stay true to your audience and work around or exploit your competitors’ signature qualities, you’ll be back on top sooner than later.
+The process won’t happen overnight, and it will take some creative legwork to make everything connect, but if you stay true to your audience and work around or exploit your Dominate Competitors’ signature qualities, you’ll be back on top sooner than later.